Files upload Restriction by files extensions

 Everything is working fine but our security team is rejected to expose outside (internet) becasue of there is no option for Files extensions upload restrictions.That mean, we need to allow only certain files but right now redmine is accepting all the files extensions (.exe,zip,msi,....etc).
 I searched in entire issues and google but no luck.
 Please let me know, what is the solution for this and treated this as a bug.

-#4 Updated by madhusudan kh almost 3 years ago
+#4 Updated by madhusudan kh about 3 years ago

 I got it working by weired hack!, I was facing the same issue, our security team wont allow site to be exposed outside until basic security vulnerabilities are fixed, I tried with apache by doing Filesmatch but that didn't work, so came up with this solution.